Nano ASP.NET SaaS Boilerplate

 Vue UI

-The building blocks of the app are grouped as pages, components, or layout.
-The sample components are grouped separately in template resources.
+Within the Nano Vue UI project, elements are grouped as pages, components, or layout.
+Sample components are grouped separately in template resources.

-Pages typically correspond to routes and are the ‘views’ of the application.
-The pages wrap all their content within a Layout component.
+Pages correspond to routes and provide the views of the application.
+Pages wrap content within a Layout component.
 Guest Layout is used for non-authenticated views.

 Pages group elements by feature.
-For example, in pages/products you’ll find the products-list which is the main element.
-The main element contains the layout for the view.
-The modal and edit buttons will be here as a separate components along with a column-config for the data table.
+For example, in pages/products you’ll find the products-list which is the main element; the view layout.
+The modal and edit button are separate components along with a column-config for the data table.

-You will find that most of these ‘features’ have similar composition.
-By that we mean, what you see in pages/users is pretty similar to what you’ll see in pages/products or pages/tenants.
-One key difference though is that tenants and users use the client-side data table.
-Products use the server-side data table.
-This is done so that you have a clear example of each use case.
+Most of these features have similar composition; pages/users is pretty similar to what you’ll see in pages/products or pages/tenants.
+One difference is that while tenants and users use the client-side data table, products use the server-side data table.
+This is done to provide clear examples of each use-case.

-You can of course make things even more reusable if you know how your views will look.
 The implementations provided by this boilerplate are intended only as a starting point.
+You can refactor and reorganize as you need.

-These global layout components are found within the layout folder.
-Navigation components like sidebar-nav and topbar are found here too.
+Global layout components are found within /layout in addition to navigation components like sidebar-nav and topbar.
 Menu options are provided as an array of objects in menu-options.

-The default layout is layout-vertical but a layout-horizontal is included in case you want to experiment with that.
+The default layout is layout-vertical but a layout-horizontal is also included.

-Anything reusable and not specific to one particular view can be found in the components folder.
-Example of components would be a loading button, a status badge, or a data table.
-You should create reusable elements whenever you can.
+Anything reusable and not specific to one particular view can be found in /components, for example the loading button, status badge, or data tables.

-Template resources Base UI and Extended UI are not really part of the boilerplate ‘app’ but rather, they’re a collection of sample components ready for you to build with.
+Template resources Base UI and Extended UI are not really part of the boilerplate app.
+They’re an organized collection of sample components.

 The next sections will look at two of the most important components, data tables and forms with validation